Everything Apple announced at its 2019 iPhone event

-Apple CEO Tim Cook took to the stage yesterday for the much-hyped “by innovation only“ iPhone event — and, as expected, the Cupertino company unveiled more than a bunch of new smartphones.
+Apple CEO Tim Cook took to the stage yesterday for the much-hyped By Innovation Only iPhone event — and, as expected, the Cupertino company unveiled more than a bunch of new smartphones.

 Here’s a quick recap of everything Apple announced at the Steve Jobs Theater in Apple Park on Tuesday.